aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 ## Tools and concepts applied
-the following tools and concepts were used for data processing, analysis and visualization:
+The following tools and concepts were used for data processing, analysis and visualization:
-- Microsoft Excel [Download Here](https://www.microsoft.com/es-es/) - for data cleaning and initial analysis
+- Microsoft Excel [Download Here](https://www.microsoft.com/es-es/) - Used for initial data cleaning and analysis.

-- SQL server - for querying and extracting key insights
+- SQL Server - For querying and extracting key insights from the data
-  	- The following SQL
+  	- The following SQL techniques were used:
   	 1. Aggregate functions
-  	 2. Case expression
+  	 2. `Case` expression

-- PowerBi - for data visualization and dashboard creation
+- Power BI - For further data analysis, visualization and dashboard creation
 	- The following PowerBi features were incorporated:
    	 1. Measures
    	 2. Calculated columns
    	 3. DAX

-- Github - to showcase this project as part of a portfolio
+- Github - To showcase this project as part of a portfolio

 ## Data Cleaning and Preparation
-- data loading and inspection: the raw data was loaded first in Excel, and checked for missing values, duplicates and consistency in data format data cleaning and formatting to remove duplicates subscription duration calculated in Excel using `= SubscriptionEnd - SubscriptionStart`
+- Data loading and inspection: The raw data was initially loaded in Excel, and checked for missing values, duplicates and consistency in data format.
+- Data cleaning and formatting: This involved removing duplicates.
+- Calculation of subscription duration (in days) using the Excel formula `= SubscriptionEnd - SubscriptionStart`
-- loading into SQL server and PowerBi; data types reviewed accordingly
+- Loading data into SQL server and Power BI; data types were reviewed accordingly.

 ## Exploratory Data Analysis